St Marys railway station, Sydney: St Marys Station Bus Interchange

 The current bus interchange opened on 7 March 2022 at the former Veness Place car park (closed in August 2021) on the south side of Station Street, replacing the previous bus interchange on the other side of Station Street which was closed for Sydney Metro construction.
 The bus interchange has three stands and is serviced by all bus routes listed below.

-Busways operates 12 routes via St Marys station:
+Busways operates 12 bus routes via St Marys station, under contract to Transport for NSW: